mochenyang/mochenyangblog/_posts/2022-07-12-Word-Embedding.md

 ## Setup

 To make the mathematical details easier to follow, we will stick with a very small example.
-Specifically, imagine the training corpus contains a single sentence "I love trucks", and our goal is to learn 2-dimensional embedding (i.e., $D=2$) for each of the three words in vocabulary $V=\{I,love,trucks\}$.
+Specifically, imagine the training corpus contains a single sentence "I love trucks", and our goal is to learn 2-dimensional embedding (i.e., $D=2$) for each of the three words in vocabulary $V=(I,love,trucks)$.
 In practice, the training corpus typically contains a very large amounts of texts (e.g., millions of sentences), the vocabulary size is usually tens of thousands, and the embedding dimension is usually a few hundreds.

 ## Skip-Gram Architecture